spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 `radosgw-admin`

 With this locator, the configuration file will contain the endpoint and the credentials for the [radosgw-admin API](https://docs.ceph.com/en/latest/radosgw/adminops/).
 Then, it will request all the buckets inside and fetch the corresponding credentials for each of them.

+`iam-role`:

+With this location, the configuration file will contain the endpoint and region needed to access the S3 buckets.
+In this case no credentials are needed because the [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) are used instead.

 `custom CredentialsProvider`